sfosc/sfosc/content/sfosc-book/business-models.md

 Looking at things from our sustainable open source community perspective, things get murky.
-Clearly, the software that is open source fulfills the basic liberty; but in exchange for that softwares continued development, we trade some functionality (the enterprise features we build around the core) away from that basic liberty - we make it proprietary.
+Clearly, the software that is open source fulfills the basic liberty; but in exchange for that software's continued development, we trade some functionality (the enterprise features we build around the core) away from that basic liberty - we make it proprietary.
 The lines of our community are
 blurry: where does the Chef Community start, and Chef Software begin, when they